YaLTeR/bxt-rs/CONTRIBUTING.md

 ### Checking what pointers some module needs

 Every module has a list of pointers it needs to be enabled.
-To find it, do a global search for the module name from `bxt_module_list`, e.g. `Multiple demo playback`.
+To find it, do a global search for the module name from `bxt_help`, e.g. `Multiple demo playback`.
 You will find it in a file under `src/modules/`, in this case [`src/modules/demo_playback.rs`](src/modules/demo_playback.rs).

 ```rust
 impl Module for DemoPlayback {